Amanda2900/calculator/README.md

 ## Description

 Welcome to my little calculator!
 In an effort to keep coding, I decided to build this calculator using vanilla JavaScript.
-I hope you enjoy performing mathemetical equations on it as much as I enjoyed building this calculator.

 ## Screenshot